 important resource for spurring positive change and inspiring future leaders.

-- The highly successful Year of International Human Rights, along with the annual Human Rights Conference, attract renowned scholars to Saint Louis and generate student interest in right issues.
+- The highly successful Year of International Human Rights, along with the annual Human Rights Conference, attract renowned scholars and practitioners to Saint Louis.

 - Student researchers tackle some of the world’s most challenging human rights problems while writing their “Senior Overview” theses, and undergraduate researchers from around the world contribute to Webster’s Righting Wrongs: A Journal of Human Rights

 The Institute for Human Rights and Humanitarian Studies

 470 East Lockwood

 The Institute for Human Rights and Humanitarian Studies is located in room 102 of the H. Sam Priest Center on Webster University's Saint Louis campus.
 View our campus map.

 - College of Arts & Sciences Home